 Since the #MeToo movement, many women have come forward to reveal unflattering details about the abuse they have endured and suffered from, which has been covered up for years by many institutions and individuals.
 Women Talking, Sarah Polley’s fourth feature film (Away From Her, Take This Waltz, Stories We Tell), delivers these potent insights into a small group of abused women within a remote Mennonite colony in the South American country of Bolivia, indignantly revealing the brutal mistreatment they suffered through their own accounts and those of a few brave women who wrangle up plans to flee the abuse.
 This is a substantial and emotionally moving film that demonstrates Polley’s considerable talent.
 She has crafted a deft, uncompromising portrait of hope and survival.

 Adapted from the 2018 novel of the same name by Miram Towes, Women Talking chronicles the real-life experiences the women went through during 2005–2009.
 Many women were viciously attacked, beaten, and raped by men, and the mostly drunken attackers would use sedatives to knock them out so they could sleep in their beds while the atrocities occurred.
-Polley’s adaptation uses these events through fictionalized characters and a time period of the 19th century, as she uses mostly a one setting chamber piece about a small group of women who share their brutal experiences and brainstorm solutions for how to escape the colony as they hold subsequent meetings on the top of a barn shed that overlooks a beautiful vista with illuminating sunsets.
+Polley’s adaptation uses these events through fictionalized characters and a time period of the 1950s, with a few settings, Women Talking is mostly chamber piece about a small group of women who share their brutal experiences and brainstorm solutions for how to escape the colony as they hold subsequent meetings on the top of a barn shed that overlooks a beautiful vista with illuminating sunsets.

 The film is adapted by Polley, and this marks the second feature she has written and adapted, the other being her 2007 indie sensation Away from Her. always, and the film does exactly what the title suggests.
 The film opens with some scenes outside the barn that establish the female characters’ work, and the camera observes them walking in the village and fields.
 From there, most of the action takes place in the barn, with some flashbacks and a few breaks of the women walking in crop fields in ravishing shots that echo the work of Terrence Malick.
 Structurally, the film is mostly verbose with just one-setting that feels more in the vein of Robert Altman’s 80s chamber pieces that were often based on stage plays.
 Mostly a long conversation that takes place over the course of just a few days, the women often argue, contemplate, debate, and eventually find consensus on where they want to resettle.
 Some women have no choice but to leave because their lives depend on it, while others want to stay and fight.